ABOUT ME

 Archives /Archival research

-Public Relations, advertising and marketing practices in the cinema, media and fashion industries.
+Public Relations, advertising and marketing practices in the media and fashion industries.

 Hollywood History